LTLA/chipseqDBResults/h3k9ac.knit.md

 ```

 For input into other programs like genome browsers, results need to be saved in a more conventional format.
-Here, coordinates of DB regions are saved in BED format via *[rtracklayer](https://bioconductor.org/packages/3.9/rtracklayer)*, using a log-transformed FDR as the score.
+Here, coordinates of DB regions are saved in BED format via *[rtracklayer](https://bioconductor.org/packages/3.10/rtracklayer)*, using the log-transformed FDR as the score.

 ```r